 What goes in Fish Chowder

-- high quality store bought fish stock ie not standard supermarket brands like Campbells
+high quality store bought fish stock ie not standard supermarket brands like Campbells.
+Read: pricey!

-- chicken broth /stock – yes really, try it and be amazed how good it is in this recipe.
-This is what I use for everyday purposes.
+chicken broth /stock – yes really, try it and be amazed how good it is in this recipe.
+This is what I use for everyday purposes – and it’s how this recipe is made.

 Just to be clear, there is no denying that the best seafood soups are made with homemade seafood broths and any respectable seafood restaurant will use house-made broths.
 But there’s also no denying that it’s not practical for most people to manhandle giant cauldrons of fish heads on any given night, and that’s the basis on which I give my recommendations!